openstax/napkin-notes/kevin/160809_partition_protocol.md

 Much of `Biglearn`'s work
-can be partitioned into non-overlapping pieces that can scale very well and can minimize database transaction isolation issues.
+can be partitioned into non-overlapping pieces that can scale very well and also minimize database transaction isolation issues.

 The protocol described here can be used by multiple processes on multiple machines